 Create a hypothesis regarding the movement of dye in the tube containing germinated bean seeds.
 Record this hypothesis in your notebook.

 Obtain the materials for assembling the respirometer apparatus.
 A tank containing water at room temperature will be needed to hold the three respirometer tubes.
-Three large test tubes with stoppers and graduated pipettes will also be needed.
+Two large test tubes with stoppers and graduated pipettes will also be needed.

 Push a small wad of cotton to the bottom of each of two respirometer tubes.
 The cotton should occupy approximately 2 cm of space on the bottom of the tube.
 Use a dropper to add 15% KOH solution to the cotton in each tube.
 Use enough KOH to saturate the cotton but not enough to pour out of the test tube.
 Use the same amount of KOH in each tube.
 Be careful not to let KOH come in contact with the sides of the test tube because it will kill the bean seeds.